bfoz/glFire/ReadMe.txt

 ===========================================================================
 PACKAGING LIST:

-Classes/GLGravityAppDelegate.h
+Classes/AppDelegate.h
-Classes/GLGravityAppDelegate.m
+Classes/AppDelegate.m
-The GLGravityAppDelegate class is the app delegate that ties everything together.
-It updates the acceletometer values used to draw OpenGL content in the GLGravityView class.
+The AppDelegate class is the app delegate that ties everything together.
+It updates the acceletometer values used to draw OpenGL content in the GLFireView class.

-Classes/GLGravityView.h
+Classes/GLFireView.h
-Classes/GLGravityView.m
+Classes/GLFireView.m
-The GLGravityView wraps the CAEAGLLayer from CoreAnimation into a convenient UIView subclass.
+The GLFireView wraps the CAEAGLLayer from CoreAnimation into a convenient UIView subclass.
 The view content is basically an EAGL surface you render your OpenGL scene into.

 Models/teapot.h
 Contains data necessary for rendering the teapot model.